stevehook/lotus-todo/README.md

 the static assets (HTML/CSS/JS) before deployment so that they can be picked up from the hanami server running on the production server.
-(The alternative would be to configure multiple buildpacks (Node.js as well as the Ruby one so that you could install and build using Grunt as part of the deployment).
+(The alternative would be to configure multiple buildpacks (Node.js as well as the Ruby one so that you could install and build using npm as part of the deployment).

 You can do this in a separate git *build* branch to keep master clean.

     $ git co build
-    $ cd ng-app
+    $ cd react-app
-    $ grunt build --force
+    $ npm run build
+    $ npm run dist
     $ git add -A
     $ git commit -m 'new build'